 Swimming in our Rivers & Ocean

 We monitor recreational water spots over the Summer to check on their suitability for swimming.
-Every week over summer (1 November - 31 March) we check 38 popular swimming and recreation spots - coastal beaches, rivers and Lake Tutira.
+Every week over summer (1 November - 31 March) we check over 30 popular swimming and recreation spots - coastal beaches, rivers and Lake Tutira.
 We post the data and guidelines here so that you can stay healthy in the water.

 We use colour coded symbols to indicate suitability (see the legend on the map), with the red symbol indicating that it is not suitable for swimming.

 We have classified this lake as generally unsuitable for recreational activities.
 There may be times when the health risk is low, however we are unable to advise when these occur.

 During summer many of our popular swimming and boating areas are used for sports and competitive events and exclusion zones are in place for these events to be run safely.